Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 Hurricanes vs. Panthers Stanley Cup Semifinals Game 1: Odds, total, moneyline and other Vegas lines

-The Carolina Hurricanes are on their home ice at PNC Arena against the Florida Panthers in Game 1 of the Stanley Cup Semifinals on Thursday, May 18, starting at 8:00 PM ET on TNT.
-The Hurricanes are favored (-145) in this matchup against the Panthers (+120).
+Game 1 of the Stanley Cup Semifinals on Thursday, May 18 features the Carolina Hurricanes hosting the Florida Panthers at PNC Arena at 8:00 PM ET on TNT.
+The Hurricanes have -145 odds on the moneyline against the Panthers (+120).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!